Learn about many of the available medications in our database.

 Inform all health professionals involved in your care that you have been using corticosteroids.

 Eyes: Do not use this medication in or around the eyes.
+Wash your hands and do not touch your eyes after applying this medication.
+Absorption of this medication around the eyes can increase the risks for developing cataracts or glaucoma.
 If you experience blurred vision or any other changes to your eyesight, contact your doctor as soon as possible.

 Medical conditions: If you have stasis dermatitis and other skin conditions with reduced blood circulation, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Overuse of medication: Side effects caused by absorption into the blood stream are less common with betamethasone dipropionate – clotrimazole than some other medications containing corticosteroids.
-Long-term use of this medication over large areas of the body or under dressings that don’t breathe could lead to the absorption of betamethasone into the body’s blood circulation.
+Long-term use of this medication over large areas of the body or under dressings that don’t breathe could lead to the absorption of betamethasone into the body’s blood circulation, resulting in changes in hormone levels and other side effects.
 Discuss any concerns you may have with your doctor.

 Thinning of skin: Prolonged use of topical (applied to the skin) corticosteroid products may produce thinning of the skin and tissues under it.
 If you notice this, call your doctor.